Herbert von Karajan: Musical tastes

-Karajan went on to make two recordings of it—one for EMI in 1956 and another for Philips in 1980—and his colleague Otto Klemperer hailed the Vienna State Opera production as "really excellent".
+Karajan went on to make two recordings of Falstaff—one for His Master's Voice in 1956 and another for Philips in 1980—and his colleague Otto Klemperer hailed the Vienna State Opera production as "really excellent".
 Strauss was likewise a continual force in Karajan's life, not just as a composer, but as a conductor.
 Karajan recounted their only "proper" meeting, in 1939, to Osborne: